 Avoid spending the night in the city of Sapa.
 The wall-to-wall guesthouses and tacky tourist restaurants are the epitome of “tourist trap”.
-Instead, arrange an overnight trek to a homestay in Hanoi and travel from there.
-A two-night trek will get you further off the beaten path!
-I booked with Lily’s Travel Agency in Hanoi and it was fantastic.
+Instead, from Hanoi, arrange an overnight trek to a home stay.

-I wrote a complete guide to trekking in Sapa for NOMADasaurus.com.
+Travel Tip: I wrote a complete guide to trekking in Sapa for NOMADasaurus.
 Read it before you go!

-If you want to go independently, check out Topas Ecolodge for a more peaceful stay.
+Travel Tip: If you don’t want to do a group tour, check out Topas Ecolodge for a more peaceful stay.

 Avoid the street donuts in Hanoi!